Water Chemistry Water Chemistry — Can I Use Pool pH Increaser in My Spa? Safe Chemical Guide

 Can I use my pool's pH increaser in my hot tub safely?

-I'm pretty new to this whole pool and spa maintenance thing, so please forgive what might be a basic question.
+Noticed I'm always running low on spa pH increaser and wondering if this is a dumb question, but can I just use my pool's pH increaser instead?
 I have both a pool and a hot tub, and I noticed my spa's pH is running low.
 I have some pH increaser that I bought for my pool - can I use the same product in my hot tub, or do I need to buy separate chemicals?

 The pool store didn't really explain if there's a difference between pool and spa chemicals, and I don't want to mess anything up.
 If I can use the same pH increaser, do I need to adjust how much I add since the hot tub is obviously much smaller than my pool?